basicswap/basicswap/doc/simplex.md

   is used automatically unless this override is set.

 On macOS, prepare downloads the native build for your CPU (`aarch64` on Apple Silicon, `x86-64` on Intel).
+On Linux, prepare downloads the Ubuntu 24.04 build (`x86_64` on v7+, `x86-64` on v6).

 ## Binary verification

-The `simplex-chat` binary is verified the same way coin cores are: its SHA-256 hash must be listed in the release `_sha256sums` manifest, and the detached PGP signature over that manifest must verify against the bundled SimpleX Chat release key (`FB44AF81A45BDE327319797C85107E357D4A17FC`).
+The `simplex-chat` binary is verified the same way coin cores are: its SHA-256 hash must be listed in the release `_sha256sums` manifest, and the detached PGP signature over that manifest must verify against a SimpleX Chat release key.
+Releases before v7 use `FB44AF81A45BDE327319797C85107E357D4A17FC`; v7 and later use `BBDF7BDAD1548B16836AF5B9D53BDFD153C366BA` (`build@simplex.chat`).
+The v7 key is bundled locally or fetched from a keyserver on first prepare.

 An existing binary at `bin/simplex/simplex-chat` is re-verified against the manifest for `SIMPLEX_CHAT_VERSION` each time prepare adds the